Katie McDermott For Anne Arundel District 6

 We can be optimistic about our future, but we need to be vigilant that our local government hears the voices of all of our residents.
 Often, we are not in the room where it happens.

-I will be a trusted voice for residents in District 6 on their hopes and concerns for their communities, including mass tourism, high density development, infrastructure improvements, resiliency and sustainability practices, protecting our rivers and waterways, and government transparency, fiscal responsibility and accountability.
-As a proven advocate, I will ask the right questions and make sure you know what is going on before things happen, so your voice is heard.
+I will be a trusted voice for residents in District 6 on their hopes and concerns for their communities, including mass tourism, high density development, infrastructure improvements, resiliency and sustainability practices, protecting our rivers and waterways, government transparency, fiscal responsibility and accountability.

 As a former federal healthcare fraud prosecutor and healthcare attorney, you can trust me to ask: who, what, where, how and why? and, to support practices, policies and projects that put residents first and put special interests on the hot seat to explain how the public interest is really promoted and protected.

-My advocacy for reform of short-term rental regulations in Annapolis that have negatively impacted housing options and affordability, and undermined neighborhoods, is an example of questioning the status quo that has too often left too many residents out.
-I have also called for comprehensive housing policies that are coordinated with County.
-It makes no sense to develop our communities in silos, a few yards or a few miles apart from the City-County line.
+My advocacy for reform of short-term rental regulations in Annapolis that have negatively impacted housing options, affordability, and undermined neighborhoods, is an example of questioning the status quo that has too often left too many residents out good housing options and stable neighborhoods.

-Public safety, traffic congestion, over-development, environmental protection, housing affordability, and infrastructure reliability are not abstract issues.
-They affect families, seniors, and small businesses every day.
-Addressing these challenges equitably requires oversight, data-driven decision making, and the willingness to stand firm when proposals do not serve the public interest.
+Addressing our development challenges equitably requires oversight, micro-targeted data-driven decision making, and the willingness to stand firm when proposals do not serve the public interest.

 Help Katie’s Campaign!